parthkhare/Machine-Learning-for-Public-Polcy/Improving_Pipeline_II/TechnicalNote_Guidelines.md

 - Categorical/Factor variables:
 	- Before imputing by mode category check relative frequencies of 2nd, 3rd highest categories
-	- We would not want to bias the estimates by using disproportionately high category

-59 missing values student_reached treated by mean replacement.
+	- We would not want to bias the estimates by using disproportionately high category 59 missing values student_reached treated by mean replacement.
 Ideally, given the right skewed distribution mean is not recommended, but the missing % is less than 0.001% of data.
-Rest missing in categorical variable.
+Remaining missing low frequency in categorical variable replaced by median.
 Not imputing as of now, can use hot deck or association rules if required

 ### Feature Adjustment to model
 - Creating binary 0,1 features from True/False
 - Normalising continuous variables
 - Dummy feature generation for model run

 ### Engeneering: Feature Generation & Deselection
 - Feature Generation I: using from prefix
     - Gender variable on teachers
     - Considered using selecting variables by qualifications: but techers with Dr's less than 1% of data
 - Feature Generation II: major cities
     - Considered high frequency cities
     - Quick google highest frequency ones for having high population
 - Feature Deselection: Excluding hierarchial variable -> Focus Area vs Subject (remove focus_area)
     - Checking if focus area and focus subject have 1-1 mapping
     - No they do not
     - Retain category with higher resolution
 - Hierarchial geographies: geographical identifiers (lat, long, state, county, city)
     - Multiple geographical indicators indicating same geography
     - Choosing geographical resolution